gmuinos/gmuinos.github.io/projects/vermouth/index.md

 - Warm up the wine until it is almost boiling
 - Keep it at that temperature for around 10 minutes
 - Add 250ml of the brandy to the bottle of wine
+- Strain the warm liquid into the wine bottle
   - Add 100ml of honey syrup if sweet
-- Strain the warm liquid into the wine bottle
-- Top up with the previously separated wine
+- Top up with the previously separated wine if bottle is not full

-## Basic ingredients:
+## Basic ingredients
 - Brandy, sherry, or vodka
 - Honey
 - White wine